pheaktra21/fileremove/README.rst

 ckanext-fileremove
 =============

-Fileremove is a light extension for removing stored file in local directory.
+Fileremove is a lightweight extension for removing stored file in local directory.

 While Filestore provides an ability to store file on local directory, Datastore provides an ability to store data of the file in database and